syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 ## Bubbles tooltip

 You can show tooltip for the bubbles using the `enableBubbleTooltip` property in the `MapShapeLayer`.
+It is possible to customize the bubble tooltip text using the `bubbleTooltipTextMapper` properties.

 ```dart
 List<Model> data;